 Method: Seven observers (15±5 years' reporting experience) evaluated 248 cases (62 containing malignant masses, 62 containing malignant microcalcifications and 124 normal cases) for three conditions: no motion blur (0.0 mm) and two magnitudes of simulated motion blur (0.7 mm and 1.5 mm).
 Abnormal cases were biopsy proven.
 A free-response observer study was conducted to compare lesion detection performance for the three conditions.
 Equally weighted jackknife alternative free-response receiver operating characteristic (wJAFROC) was used as the figure of merit.
 A secondary analysis of data was deemed important to simulate 'double reporting'.
 In this secondary analysis, six of the observers are combined with the seventh observer to evaluate the impact of combined free-response data for lesion detection and to assess if combined two observers data could reduce the impact of simulated motion blur on detection performance.
-To compliment this, the physical characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions were obtained under the three conditions and to assess assessed using a conspicuity index; for microcalci
+To compliment this, the physical characteristics of the lesions were obtained under the three conditions in order to assess any change in characteristics of the lesions when blur is present in the image.
+The impact of simulated motion blur on physical characteristics of malignant masses was assessed using a conspicuity index; for microcalcifications, a new novel metric, known as dispersion index, was used.